epournaras/DIAS/README.md

-# DIAS - Dynamic Intelligent Aggregation Service
+# DIAS, the Dynamic Intelligent Aggregation Service

 This project is the source code that prototypes DIAS as illustrated in the following published paper: